Celo L2 Specification

 Changes for JSON-RPC Users

-- Removed tx types, see also the tx types page:
+New transactions can't be submitted using the following transaction types, see also the tx types page:

 - Celo legacy tx